UKCloud/documentation/articles/portal/ptl-ref-security-settings.md

 - **Google two-factor authentication (2FA)** - Add an extra level of authentication whereby users provide a security code from an authenticator app (such as Google Authenticator or Authy) as well as their password to confirm their identity.
 For more information, see [*How to enable two-factor authentication in the UKCloud Portal*](ptl-how-setup-2fa.md).

-- **Portal access restriction by IP address** - Restrict access so that specific IP addresses are unable to log in to the Portal.
-For more information, see [*How to restrict access to the Portal via IP address*](ptl-how-restrict-ip-access-portal.md).
+- **Portal access restriction by IP address** - Restrict access so that users can only log in to the Portal from specific IP addresses.
+For more information, see [*How to restrict access to the Portal*](ptl-how-restrict-access-portal.md).

-- **vCloud Director API access restriction by IP address** - Restrict access so that specific IP addresses are unable to authenticate with the vCloud API.
-For more information, see [*How to restrict access to the vCloud API via IP address*](ptl-how-restrict-ip-access-vcloud-api.md).
+- **vCloud Director API access restriction by IP address** - Restrict access so that users can only access the vCloud API from specific IP addresses.
+For more information, see [*How to restrict access to the vCloud API*](ptl-how-restrict-access-vcloud-api.md).

 To change Portal security settings: